February 12, 2014

 It’s Responsible Tourism Week: How You Can Help to Make Difference

-Now in its fifth year, Responsible Tourism Week, a week-long online "unconference" hosted by Planeta.com, is dedicated to creating better places for people to live in and better places for travellers to visit.
+Now in its sixth year, Responsible Tourism Week, a week-long online "unconference" hosted by Planeta.com, is dedicated to creating better places for people to live in and better places for travellers to visit.

 In the Mother City, that means making positive contributions to natural and cultural heritage, embracing our cultural diversity, involving our residents in decisions that affect them, and embracing environmentally positive ideals and infrastructure.

 This year it is all about falling in love with RT Week.
 Check out this Slideshare presentation by Planeta for ideas on how you can get involved.

 As a much-welcomed visitor to our inspirational city, we invite you to share in our responsible tourism initiatives by doing the following:

 Minimise your carbon footprint by using one of our eco-friendly transport systems in and around the Peninsula.
 Hop on board the certified City Sightseeing Bus; take a scenic train ride from Cape Town to Simon’s Town aboard the Southern Line Tourism Route, participate in an informative, cultural tour with Coffeebeans Route Tours, or travel in style with The Green Cab.

 Be a local-savvy shopper